KyberNetwork/developer-portal/docs/reserves-fedpricereserve.md

 The on-chain component has smart contracts that store your tokens, provide conversion rates, and swap your tokens with users.
 The off-chain component hosts your [trading strategy](reserves-tradingstrategy.md) that calculate and feed conversion rates and rebalance your reserve of tokens.

+## Disclaimer
+**All code snippets in this guide have not been audited and should not be used in production.
+If so, it is done at your own risk.**

 ## Points to Note
 A reserve manager's primary purpose is to keep funds safe.
 This however is a difficult task since inventory and prices are on-chain.
 On-chain issues such as gas prices and network congestion can delay pricing rate updates in the contracts.